The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Preliminaries

+for some measurable set~$\Omega\subseteq \R^d$, which emphasizes that this is a projection operator (that it is well-defined follows from Lemma~\ref{fOpa} in Appendix~\ref{SecPropertiesOpa}).
+In Remark~\ref{ExtScwartzFcts} we will see that the integral representation of such operators always extends to all Schwartz functions.

-As we will later see, we can often estimate traces of functions of operators by their so called \textit{Schatten norms}, which we now introduce (the following definition and example are based on \cite[Section 2.1]{sobolev-functions}).
+Furthermore as we will later see, we can often estimate traces of functions of operators in terms of \textit{Schatten norms}, which we now introduce (we refer to \cite[Ch.~11]{birman-solomjak} for more details on this topic).
+For a compact operator~$A$ in a separable Hilbert space~$\mathfrak{H}$ we denote by~$s_k(A), k = 1, 2, \dots,$ its singular values i.e. eigenvalues of the self-adjoint compact operator~$ \sqrt{A^*A}$ labeled in non-increasing order counting multiplicities.
+For the sum~$A+B$ the following inequality holds: